 Fourth, all individuals are aware of their health status.
-Although improved technology and education has increased the accessibility and usage of HIV testing, unrecognized HIV infection is a persistent problem, and it is possible for people to remain unaware that they are infected with HIV for several years after contracting the virus.
+Although improved technology and education has increased the accessibility and usage of HIV testing, unaware that they are infected with HIV for several years after contracting the virus.
 Within the framework of this model, one could interpret the length of a time period as the time an individual takes to realize their health status.
-Alternatively, if the realization of a transition from the susceptible to infected state were delayed by a length of time, infected individuals may act as if they were susceptible and choose protect.
+Alternatively, if the realization of a transition from the susceptible to infected health state were delayed by a length of time, then infected individuals may act as if they were susceptible and choose to protect.
 Therefore, imperfect knowledge of HIV status would possibly decrease the rate of new infections.
-This counterintuitive results is dependent on the absence of any altruistic incentives.
+This counterintuitive result is dependent on the absence of any altruistic incentives.

-Returning to the bellman equation for the infected value function, if $\alpha$ =0, susceptible individuals choose expose, avoiding cost c without taking on any risk of lower lifetime expected utility.
+Returning to the Bellman equation for the susceptible value function, if $\alpha$ =0, susceptible individuals choose expose, avoiding cost c without taking on any risk of lower lifetime expected utility.
 In order to observe how HIV prevalence evolves, the initial HIV prevalence is restricted so that susceptible individuals also choose expose at the initial HIV prevalence: